 This is Armstrong Valley where I live.

 I can sometimes be found in Arenal, Costa Rica at our other home and birthplace of our son Sage.
-This is a place where all of my new family at iFixit is welcome to visit anytime!
 And lastly, I love to garden organically, fish, forage and hunt locally, know the producers of my food when I can, and spend almost as much time in the kitchen as I do with technology.

 Thank you for the opportunity to work with you all.